gogamarra/Automated-ELK-Stack/README.md

 <ins>Firewall</ins> functionality is performed by and set within the Azure Network Security Group.

 <ins>DVWA web servers</ins> are NOT exposed directly to the public Internet, but are restricted to http requests only when received via the load balancer.
-Internal hardening within DVWA servers is outside the scope of this excercise.
+Internal hardening within DVWA servers is outside the scope of this exercise.

 <ins>Jump-Box-Provisioner</ins> is the only VM that can accept SSH connections from the Internet.
 Access to this VM is only allowed from the following IP addresses and restricted to specific SSH Port traffic:
 - **157.131.129.224, Port 22**: Referring to the Administrator's console connection via SSH.